About the Club

 A Humble Beginning

-In the summer of 2006, he was approached by Abhilash T G seeking mentoring to participate in the IBM Great Mind Challenge 2006.
-Soon a team of enthusiasts was formed, and rigorous preparation had started.
-Initially, the students were not really confident of getting selected let alone winning.
-However, they were highly motivated and enthusiastic about it.
-While at the same time, Vipin was however, very confident in his students, and having prior experience in software development was certain that his students would come on top.
+In the summer of 2006, he was approached by Abhilash T G, seeking a mentor to participate in the IBM Great Mind Challenge 2006.
+Soon a team of enthusiasts was formed and rigorous preparation had been initiated.
+Initially the students were not confident of getting selected, let alone winning; however they were highly motivated and enthusiastic about it.
+At the same time, Vipin sir was confident in his students as he was certain that his students would come on top.

-Months went past, with them working day and night under intense preparation focusing only their goal.
-They missed out on academics and the usual college life, and were often mocked by their classmates.
-Infact, there were instances when nothing went there way and they thought of giving up, but however were pushed forward by Vipin.
+Months passed, with the team working day and night under intense preparation focusing only on their goal.
+They missed out on their usual college life, and were often mocked by their classmates.
+Infact, there were instances when nothing went their way and they thought of giving up, but they were motivated and pushed forward by Vipin sir.